klautizm/niri-creation-of-adam/README.md

 ## Notes

 This is my first work released on GitHub.
+I hope I’ve presented and explained it well.